Reliance Jio Fiber broadband offer: How to register, data plans, set-top-box and more

 Reliance-Microsoft cloud tie-up: Should it worry Google and Amazon?

-Jio set top box comes with features like VR and MR compatibility, gaming and more.
-Users will be able to make group video calls, stream from popular OTT platforms and local channels through Jio set top box.
-Jio set top box is also compatible with all gaming controllers.
+Jio set-top box comes with features like VR and MR compatibility, gaming and more.
+Users will be able to make group video calls, stream from popular OTT platforms and local channels through Jio set-top box.
+Jio set-top box is also compatible with all gaming controllers.
 The telco will also launch its Jio Holoboard for VR and MR content.

 Jio Fiber plans